 We used this updated regimen for the 2018-2019 school year; our son’s 5th grade year.
 I wanted to give it a significant trial run before sharing with you all!
 This is what we will continue with for his upcoming transition into middle school!
 This isn’t to say that the protocol below is outdated or no longer useful.
-I recommend seeking a natural medical professional or chiropractor using the Standard Process Health Care Professional search tool as an optimum starting point.

 Most of us are familiar with the use of Zinc as an over-the-counter cold remedy and immune booster.
 Zinc also enhances GABA in the brain, thus providing a calming effect while increasing focus, making it helpful for ADHD, TS, anxiety and depression.
 Zinc is most commonly found in high protein foods necessary in an ADHD diet.

 We supplement 5 milligrams of zinc twice a day, once with breakfast and again at bed.
 Occasionally, on a big homework or study night, I’ll give our son the second dose of zinc early to aid in concentration for at home assignments, skipping it at bedtime.
 We use Premier Research Labs Zinc Assay added to about 3 ounces of orange juice.